jkaryo1/CCProject/README.md

 - **Who Has Done What:**
   1. *Sanat Deshpande*
+      I dedicated some time to familiarzing myself with how aws worked, and how to interact with s3 bucket storage using the aws CLI.
+This  since our tentative plan was to use s3 buckets as the source of files for our lambda instances.
+Second, I experimented with the best way to clone any given repository and obtain the last n commits from that repo.
+I wrote a bash script to do so, but it was rather difficult to do everything we needed in bash, so I elected to write a python script to do the same thing.
+Currently Jack and I are working on the feasibility of cloning git repos inside of a AWS Lambda instance, and figuring out whether it would be easier to do this, or to fetch the repo from an external bucket.
   2. *Lionel Eisenberg*
   3. *Jon Karyo*

       I started out by going through the tutorial to create a GCP homepage.
 However, after it was live for 2 days, I had already burned through $6 in credits.
 So we decided to simply use GitHub pages for our project's homepage.
 I helped James troubleshoot permission issues for the S3 bucket, and we figured out how to give users from other accounts bucket permissions.
 I also collaborated with Sanat to coordinate the logistics of the git cloning of the previous n commits.
-At this point, we realized that our previous approach was flawed in that it limited parallelism, so I researched the use of the lambda-git package within the lambda running environment to remotely clone the repo at each of the previous commits instead of using the bucket approach.

   4. *James Lubowsky*